Continence Physiotherapy For Children & Teens

 Girls

-We can help girls with pelvic pain to understand their symptoms and manage their pain sooner.
-Treatment is not invasive and can assist in preventing long term issues such as fatigue, poor sleep and nausea.
+We can help girls with pelvic pain (including period pain) to understand their symptoms and manage their pain sooner.
+Treatment is not invasive and can assist in preventing long term issues such as lost days at school or work, constipation, urinary tract infection, poor concentration, fatigue, poor sleep and nausea.

 Bedwetting